BetterAndroid/BetterAndroid/docs-source/src/en/about/future.md

 Because the template creation projects provided by Android Studio are too redundant, we may launch a project template creation tool that integrates `BetterAndroid` related dependencies in the future.

-Currently, only [Project Template](../guide/quick-start.md#project-template) has been completed.
 It may exist as a plugin for IntelliJ IDEA.

 This feature will support the creation of native Android projects and Jetpack Compose Multiplatform projects.